BUILD YOUR TOLERANCE FOR THE UNKNOWN

 Everyone has a natural resistance to and fear of what they do not know, and even more so, for what cannot be known.

-It takes a great deal of courage and faith to accept what is yet to be known, and surrender to living into it, rather than anxiously trying to control it.
+It takes a kind of quiet courage and faith in the goodness of life to accept what is yet to be known,

-It is a strength to accept the unknown as it comes.
-Learn to build your capacity to face the unknown, and live into it.
+Learn to build your capacity to face the unknown, and simply live into it.

 “Each entered the Forest Adventurous